Name: The vocal utterance and/or equated calligraphy that characters use when they

 Subtype: The subtype of melee weapons determines which armed special attacks can be

-performed with the weapon.
-Some weapons are labeled with a subtype even though they are not
+be performed without a weapon of that type.
+Some weapons are labeled with a subtype even though

-literally that kind of object (for example, Hammers are labeled as Axe-type weapons).
-Melee
+they are not literally that kind of object (for example, Hammers are labeled as Axe-type weapons).

-(rock-paper-scissors relationships which allow an advantaged type of weapon to deal +1 damage to
+rock-paper-scissors relationships which allow an advantaged type of weapon to deal +1 damage to a

-a target equipped with the type that it is good against, but which will deal -1 damage to a
+target equipped with the type that it is good against, but which will deal -1 damage to a target

 Level: Only applies to melee weapons and Bows; the